Last Updated on June 20, 2021 by

 Enhanced Safety

 U-Haul cargo vans and trucks are equipped with rub rails and tie-downs to ensure that your items are secured in transit.
 Some of their trucks come with a mom’s attic (a convenient compartment resting above the cab of a truck) to hold fragile items such as electronics and glass items.
 It helps to prevent putting such things at the same level as other heavier items.
-Their trucks also come with large mirrors and cans, enhancing their visibility when driving and seat belts for the driver’s and passenger’s safety.
+Their trucks also come with large mirrors and cans, enhancing their visibility when driving, and seat belts for the driver’s and passenger’s safety.

 Affordability

 Moving luggage from one location to another should not cost you so much.
 U-Haul has affordable rates with rental trucks starting from as low as $19.95, including mileage and fuel for local town moves.
-U-Haul trucks have fuel-efficient engines and use unleaded gasoline, which is good news to your pockets.
+U-Haul trucks have fuel-efficient engines and use unleaded gasoline, which is good news for your pockets.
 They also come in low-profile designs and enhanced aerodynamics which helps to save on fuel.

 Free Storage For A One-Way Rental